On this page

 Finns are good at innovation and networking but bad at commercialisation

-LUT School of Business and Management has long history of examining business networks, communities and ecosystems.
+LUT Business School has long history of examining business networks, communities and ecosystems.
 The best companies innovate and implement new solutions in collaboration with a wide range of actors.
 Traditionally, Finland has had a strong culture of cooperation and working together.

 “Trade associations and industrial forums keep popping up in Finland.
 Universities, society and businesses operate in dynamic innovation ecosystems around sustainability themes", says Paavo Ritala.